Florida lawmakers plan $200M to clean, close leaky reservoir

 “This is a huge step forward for our community,” Boyd said.

-More than 300 homes were evacuated as well as local businesses when the reservoir holding millions of gallons of water appeared poised to burst open, potentially causing widespread flooding.
+More than 300 homes were evacuated as well as local businesses when the reservoir holding tens of millions of gallons of water appeared poised to burst open, potentially causing widespread flooding.

-The homes and businesses are still under evacuation orders, but Manatee County authorities on Tuesday said a major highway near the site, U.S. 41, would be reopened.
+The homes and businesses are still under evacuation orders, but Manatee County authorities on Tuesday said a major highway near the site, U.S. 41, has been reopened.

 Nikki Fried, the state commissioner of the Agriculture and Consumer Services Department, toured the site Tuesday and told reporters the situation appears to have stabilized.